Chronic Superpositions

 photographs, drawings, collages

-Chronic Superpositions is a series of self-portraits that map the symptoms of the invisibly disabled body, exploring their transformation into super-characters.
+Chronic Superpositions is a series of drawings and objects that map the symptoms of the invisibly disabled body, exploring their transformation into super-characters.
 These women superimpose the lived realities of chronic illness onto visual forms, drawing from female-identified, feminist, crip, and queer perspectives.
 Imbued with imagined superpowers, the figures employ humor, poetics, and autotheory as strategies for survival.

 ‘’I know what doctors think of complaining women.
 It’s not in my head, rather it’s in my spine, my legs, the soft fleshy bit, between my thumb and index finger.’’